 MPEG compression is of the lossy type and strives to reduce file size while maintaining the highest video and audio quality possible.

 The following are the popular MPEG compression that most digital video beginners need to understand.

-Mainly, we’ll look at the difference between MPEG 1 and 2.
+Mainly, we’ll look at the difference between MPEG-1 and MPEG-2.

 What does MPEG-1 mean?

 MPEG-1 stands for Motion Picture Experts Group – 1.